deliveree/api_sdk/SDK_Csharp/IODeliveree/README.md

 With Deliveree API, developers can integrate our on-demand local delivery platform into their applications.
 The API is designed for developers to check prices, book an immediate or scheduled delivery and follow updates until delivery completion.

-This C# SDK is develop by TMA Team:

 - API version: 1.0.0
 - SDK version: 1.0.0